 As a gay couple together since 1992, we believe that marriage and all the responsibilities and benefits that come with it should be available to committed gay and lesbian couples everywhere.
 So we created Purple Unions, a place where gay and lesbian couples can find gay friendly wedding vendors to help them plan their perfect wedding day.

 Tennessee currently does not allow or recognize marriages between gay and lesbian couples, with both a legal and constitutional ban on gay marriae, but a marriage equality lawsuit is working its way through the courts.
 The state does allow adoption by gay and lesbian couples.

-Wedding Vendor Listings: On Sale in June - Just $99 for 12 Months - Click Here
+Wedding Vendor Listings: Just $99 for 12 Months - Click Here

 Join our Gay Marriage Watch maillist and get our daily marriage equality news delivered to your inbox free:

 Like Us on Facebook:

 If we know about any local marriage equality events, we'll list them here.

 Nashville: Sep 06, 2014, NoH8 Photo Shoot.
 Details

 After the Tennessee marriage equality hearing, the judge said he would issue a ruling soon.